Rosadojonathan/site-perso2/README.md

 ### Plans for the future

-- Add GraphQL because it's cool?
+- Have fun with GraphQL?
 - Add an interface to take over chatbot conversations and respond directly from the admin pages.
 - Add a content based Recommender System once I have written more articles.